Competitor Guide

 • Multichannel ticketing.
 Manages email, live chat, phone, social media, and web forms from a unified agent workspace.

 • Zoho CRM integration.
-Native two-way sync with Zoho CRM surfaces full customer and deal context alongside every support ticket.
+Native two-way sync surfaces full customer and deal context alongside every support ticket without switching tools.

 Why choose Zoho Desk over Tidio?